-The Renault Sport Spider was focused.
-It was built with just two objectives - to go like stink in a straight line, and through corners with the minimum of fuss.
-Both of these it achieved.
+The Renault Sport Spider came fully-focused.
+It was built with just two objectives – to go like stink in a straight line and through corners with a minimum of fuss.
+Both of these goals it achieved.
 Top speed was 134mph.
 Roll was near to non-existent.
-A mere 1,740lb tried to rein in the Spider's free-revving spirit.
-Four cylinders were all that were needed to counteract that.
+In weight terms, just 1,740lb tried to rein in the Spider’s free-revving spirit.
+It did not stand a chance.
+Four cylinders were all that were needed to overpower it.
 Output was 150bhp.
-The Spider was unburdened, too, by the weight of expectation.
+The Spider was equally unburdened by the weight of expectation.
 Renault never intended that it sell by the shedload.
-Rather, it was an exercise in optimally combining power and aesthetics.
-Defiantly impractical, there was no way the Spider would ever reach a mass audience.
-With that in mind, the Renault Sport design team swung into action.
+Rather, it was an exercise in performance and aesthetics – specifically, the trade-off between the two.
+Hopelessly impractical, there was no way the Spider was ever going to cash in on a mass audience.
+On that basis, Renault Sport’s design team swung into action.
 Patrick Le Quément led the way.
-When the creative dust had settled, what emerged was automotive minimalism at another level.
+With the creative dust settled, stylish minimalism had reached a new level.
 No roof, no windscreen, no side-windows.
-Exposure to the elements as an art form.
-There was, however, a wind-deflector - and a roll-bar!
+Exposure as an art form, so to speak.
+To be fair, there was a wind-deflector … and a roll-bar!

-It was a given that the Spider would take to the track.
-Renault Sport helped set up a dedicated race series for it.
-Competition cars were boosted - by 25bhp.
-Spider racing was fast and frenetic - featuring many a top driver.
-Motorsport fans turned out in droves.
-Renault were understandably cock-a-hoop.
-The number of Spiders exiting their Alpine facility - in Dieppe - was relatively small.
-The 'buzz' they were creating, though, was anything but!
+It was a gimme that the Spider would take to the track.
+Renault Sport set up a one-make race series for it.
+Compared to the roadsters, competition cars were boosted – to the tune of 25bhp.
+Renault Sport Spider racing was fast and frenetic – to say the least.
+Many a top driver took part.
+Motorsport fans loved it – and turned out in droves.
+Renault’s top brass were ecstatic.
+The number of Spiders exiting their Dieppe Alpine facility was small.
+The buzz they were creating, though, was anything but!

-The Spider's chassis was aluminium.
-That meant light weight - plus, high rigidity.
-It was suspended by rose-jointed double wishbones.
-Outsize vented disc brakes came courtesy of the Renault Alpine A610.
-The Renault Clio Williams supplied the Spider's two-litre engine.
+The Sport Spider’s chassis was aluminium.
+That meant not only light weight – but high rigidity.
+It was supported by rose-jointed double wishbone suspension.
+Outsize vented disc brakes were borrowed from the Renault Alpine A610.
+The Renault Clio Williams supplied the Spider’s two-litre engine.
 62mph arrived in 6.9s.
-So, the Renault Sport Spider was about the quintessential driving experience - and not a lot else.
-A later version did sport a windscreen and wiper.
-Sorted!
+So, the Renault Sport Spider provided you with the quintessential driving experience – and not a lot else.
+Though a later model did sport a windscreen and wiper.
+Oh, the decadence!